boldbi/bold-bi-docs/docs/managing-resources/manage-groups/synchronize-active-directory-groups.md

 ### Synchronization Procedure

-* Bold BI Server will update the users in the group, group's name and description from the Active Directory Server.
+* Bold BI Server will update the users in the group, the group’s name, and description from the Active Directory Server.

 * Bold BI Server will delete the groups if the group has been deleted from the Active Directory Server.

-* Bold BI Server will delete the user from Server group, if the user has been deleted from Active Directory Server group.
-Bold BI Server will add the user into Server, if a new user is added into the Active Directory group.
-If the new user is not present in the Bold BI Server,then a new user account will be created in the Bold BI Server and will be added into the group.
+* Bold BI Server will delete the user from the Server group if the user has been deleted from the Active Directory Server group.
+Bold BI Server will add the user into the Server if a new user is added to the Active Directory group.
+If the new user is not present in the Bold BI Server, then a new user account will be created in the Bold BI Server and added to the group.

 After synchronization completes, the number of groups modified, deleted, duplicated will be shown in the success message box.